FrkYldrm1/MQTT-Smart-Security/ReadMe.md

 ### Database
-The database is not accessible through MQTT mobile app.
-It can be accessed by Adafruit.com account.
+The database is not accessible through the MQTT mobile app.
+It can be accessed through an Adafruit.com account.
+Data is saved in the database every three seconds for the temperature and humidity sensor and for the other four sensors data is saved when there is communication between the user and sensors.
+For example, if the fire alarm is triggered the database will save the alarm, and if the user responds the data also will be saved.

 ![image](/img/database_fire.png)
 The image shows the database of the Fire Detector.
 The communication is can be seen in the image.
 The 1 refers to a fire alarm and the 0 means that the alarm is taken under control.